 PPE Guidance Updated

-Public Health Dorset has revised this LA COVID-19 PPE - A guide for staff V36 29.4.20 in line with recently published guidance on How to work safely in Care Homes.
-Pages 12-22 of the guidance document contains quick reference tables for when and what PPE is now recommended in a range of community settings.
+Public Health Dorset has revised this guidance PPE Guidance for Staff Issue 5 V45 11.6.20 FINAL in line with recently published guidance on How to work safely in Care Homes.
+The guidance document contains quick reference tables for when and what PPE is now recommended in a range of community settings.

 Thursday 23 April